Colocasia esculenta (taro)

 Polynesians brought taro to cultivate when they first came to Hawaii, since it has many uses.
-The Taro root is full of starch and made up a large part of the Native Hawaiian diet.
-Poi is made by mashing the taro roots into a paste, and then eating fresh or left to ferment for a few days before eating.
+The Taro corm is full of starch and made up a large part of the Native Hawaiian diet.
+Poi is made by mashing the taro corm into a paste, and then eating fresh or left to ferment for a few days before eating.
 However, through different preparation styles, the stems and leaves of the plant can also be eaten.

 Taro is believed by Hawaiians to have the greatest life force of all types of food.